Elaine May: 1957–1961: Nichols and May comedy team

 Audiences were still discovering May and Nichols in 1961, four years after they arrived.
 However, at the height of their fame, they decided to discontinue their act that year and took their careers in different directions: Nichols became a leading Broadway stage and film director; May became primarily a screenwriter and playwright, with some acting and directing.
 Among the reasons they decided to call it quits was that keeping their act fresh was becoming more difficult.
 Nichols explained:

 Nichols said that for him personally the breakup was "cataclysmic", and he went into a state of depression: "I didn't know what I was or who I was."
 It was not until 1996, thirty-five years later, that they would work together again as a team, when she wrote the screenplay and he directed The Birdcage.
 It "was like coming home, like getting a piece of yourself back that you thought you'd lost," he said.
 He adds that May had been very important to him from the moment he first saw her, adding that for her "improv was innate," and few people have that gift.

 Director Arthur Penn said of their sudden breakup, "They set the standard and then they had to move on."
 To New York talk show host Dick Cavett, "They were one of the comic meteors in the sky."

-They reunited for a Madison Square Garden benefit for George McGovern for President in June, 1972.
+They reunited for a Madison Square Garden benefit for George McGovern for President in June 1972.
 The event, titled "Together Again for McGovern," also featured two musical groups that had recently broken up, Simon and Garfunkel and Peter, Paul and Mary, as well as singer Dionne Warwick.

-Playwriting
+1962–1969: Playwright and actor

+May has also acted in comedy films, including Enter Laughing (1967), directed by Carl Reiner, and Luv (1967), costarring Peter Falk and Jack Lemmon.
+The latter film was not well received by critics, although Lemmon said he enjoyed working alongside May: "She's the finest actress I've ever worked with," he said.
+"And I've never expressed an opinion about a leading lady before...
+I think Elaine is touched with genius.
+She approaches a scene like a director and a writer."
+Film scholar Gwendolyn Audrey Foster notes that May is drawn to material that borders on dry Yiddish humor.
+As such, it has not always been well received at the box office.
+Her style of humor, in writing or acting, often has more to do with traditional Yiddish theater than traditional Hollywood cinema.

 Following the break-up, May wrote several plays.
-Her greatest success was the one-act Adaptation.
+Her greatest success was the one-act Adaptation (1969).
 Other stage plays she has written include Not Enough Rope, Mr Gogol and Mr Preen, Hotline (which was performed off-Broadway in 1995 as part of the anthology play Death Defying Acts), After the Night and the Music, Power Plays, Taller Than A Dwarf, The Way of All Fish, and Adult Entertainment.
-In 1969 she directed the off-Broadway production of Adaptation/Next.
+In 1969, she directed the off-Broadway production of Adaptation/Next.

-In 2002 Stanley Donen directed her musical play Adult Entertainment with Jeannie Berlin and Danny Aiello at Variety Arts Theater in Manhattan.

-May wrote the one-act play George is Dead, which starred Marlo Thomas and was performed on Broadway from late 2011 into 2012 as part of the anthology play Relatively Speaking along with two other plays by Woody Allen and Joel Coen, directed by John Turturro.